lajlev/availability-calendar-php-sqlite/README.md

 #### Admin Access

-You can edit admin password with update_password.php
+You can edit admin password with `php api/update_password.php`

 ### Building for Production